 Volume, Reporter, Page Number → 347 U.S. 483

-The leading citation manual for the legal field is the Bluebook.
+The leading citation manual for the legal field is The Bluebook.
 You can buy a print version here, or create an account to purchase the online version here.
-However, you can also use other LibGuides to learn more about legal citations.
-The Washington Law Library guide is a great place to start if you are interested in understanding acronyms and abbreviations.
+However, you can also use other guides to learn more about legal citations.
+This publication, How to Read a Legal Citation, from the Southern California Association of Law Libraries is a great place to start if you are interested in understanding acronyms and abbreviations.